ColinShaw/functional-php/README.md

 their quips that they have functional features, or that there is some new library that solves all of their problems by doing something `functional`.
 The PHP community seems especially prone to this sort of misinformation, which is why this project targets that taudry language.
+It is also somewhat related to the diatribe on the same topic in my [Peave About Map, Reduce and People Who Talk About 'The Functional Style'](https://github.com/ColinShaw/peave-map-reduce) repo.

 In being reminded of the overwhelming interest in `the functional style`, I decided to create something as close as possible to a functional DSL in